MUSIC LESSON NOTES GRADE 5

 on pertinent and contemporary issue.
 These include safety, personal hygiene,

-health and nutrition, importance of
+health and nutrition, importance of education environmental conservation and values.

 Corona